The Prince (play): Production

 British YouTuber and actress Abigail Thorn began drafting The Prince as a drama student out of an interest in exploring the character Hotspur and writing scenes in verse.
 Thorn took inspiration from the play Rosencrantz and Guildenstern Are Dead, which depicts Hamlet from the perspective of two minor characters.
 Later, after realising she was trans, Thorn redrafted The Prince through a queer lens and worked with dramaturg Donnacadh O'Briain.

 Due to a conflict of interest, Thorn did not choose the cast.
 The majority of the cast were trans, and much of the crew was queer as well.
 Natasha Rickman served as director and Thorn starred as Hotspur.
 Martha Godfrey was tasked with lighting and used colorful, fluorescent bars.
 At the start of the five-week rehearsal process, the cast participated in a trans-awareness training session.
 In the published script, Thorn prescribes that Hotspur, Jen, and Sam always be played by trans women in any future productions of the play.
 In a later interview, however, Thorn expressed openness towards productions where Sam and Jen are played by non-binary or transmasculine actors.

 Previews of The Prince began on 15 September 2022.
 The play ran from 19 September to 8 October at Southwark Playhouse, an Off West End venue, where it was performed in the round.
 During the play's run, Thorn needed a security officer for protection from a stalker.
 The premier production of The Prince was funded by and filmed for the streaming service Nebula.
 Notably, the production broke even before opening night by driving subscriptions to Nebula.
 The filmed version incorporates recordings of two different nights, as well as close-up shots captured without an audience.
 It was released on Nebula on 16 February 2023 and a remastered version was released later that year.

 Other productions

 The play premiered in North America on 31 May 2024.
 The play ran for three performances, until 1 June, at the Barking Legs Theatre, a small venue in Chattanooga, Tennessee and was produced by the local nonprofit, The Seed Theatre.
 Trenton Waterson, the vice president of Nebula, visited the show during the sold-out opening night.

 In July 2025, the play ran for seven performances at the Lace Market Theatre, Nottingham.

-The Canadian premiere of the play is set to run from January 30-February 15, 2026 in Waterloo, Ontario at the Kitchener-Waterloo Little Theatre, a nonprofit, volunteer-run community theatre.
+The Canadian premiere of the play ran from January 30-February 15, 2026 in Waterloo, Ontario at the Kitchener-Waterloo Little Theatre, a nonprofit, volunteer-run community theatre.
+The nine show run played to sold out audiences.